 14.1.
-The Association of British Insurers have agreed that students on work experience placements which conform to the Education (Work Experience) Act 1973 should be treated as staff for the purpose of insurance against personal injury, provided that the insurer has been notified.
-Therefore, all placement providers must have Employers' Liability and Public Liability Insurance.
+The Association of British Insurers has agreed that students undertaking work experience placements that comply with the Education (Work Experience) Act 1973 should be regarded as staff for the purposes of insurance against personal injury, provided the insurer has been notified.
+Consequently, all placement providers must hold valid Employers' Liability and Public Liability Insurance.

-NB.
-Although employers who are close relatives of the student (mother, father, siblings, uncle, aunt, grandparents) are considered exempt from this, the Trust will not approve placements with ANY employer who does not have employer's liability insurance.
-(This recommendation is made with the intention of always maintaining the safety and well-being of the student, all appropriate health & safety guidance adhered to, and appropriate risk assessments carried out).
+Although employers who are close relatives of the student (such as parents, siblings, uncles, aunts, or grandparents) are typically exempt from this requirement, the Trust will not approve any placement with an employer who does not possess Employers' Liability Insurance.
+This policy is designed to prioritise the safety and well-being of students, ensure adherence to all relevant health and safety guidance, and guarantee that appropriate risk assessments are conducted.